Almond Paste Recipe (4 ingredients, so easy!)

 How long does it last?

-Store-bought almond paste has preservatives in it.
+Store-bought almond paste typically contains preservatives.
 My recipe does not.
-I saw one big food site saying that you can store homemade almond paste for 3 months in the fridge.
+I saw a large food site stating that you can store homemade almond paste in the fridge for up to 3 months.

 Raw eggs for three months in the fridge?
 Even if they’re pasteurized eggs, I’m going to say… nope.
 I don’t think so.